annasadka/challenge_portfolio_annasadka/README.md

 </details>

 <details>
-<summary>17. display a common list of names of all actors and clients, and put the result in alphabetical order.
+<summary>17.
+Display a common list of names of all actors and clients, and put the result in alphabetical order.
 (Use the UNION function for this)</summary>
 <div align="left">
   <a href="https://github.com/annasadka/challenge_portfolio_annasadka/">
     <img src="images/17.png" alt="q17">